akampuriramark/development_pathways/README.md

     1. Open the Solution File in Visual Studio
     2. Restore Nugget Packages for the solution
     3. Open the appsettings configuration file in Web project and Change the server name to your SQL Server        instance in the Defaultconnectionstring.
-    4. Restore Datatbase backup included
+    4. Restore Database backup included
     5. Click run and test the application